Louis P. Peck: Post-war

 Peck was admitted to the bar in 1951, and practiced in Montpelier.
 A Republican, in 1952 he served as chairman of the organizing committee for Montpelier's Eisenhower for President organization.
 He served as city grand juror (prosecutor in Montpelier's municipal court) from 1952 to 1957, and was also a member of the city's board of listers.

-During the 1950s, he also served as chairman of the Washington County Republican committee, and vice chairman of Montpelier's Republican party.
-He also served as deputy state's attorney of Washington County; in late 1954 and early 1955, he served as acting state's attorney while the incumbent was traveling out of state.
+During the 1950s, he served as chairman of the Washington County Republican committee, and vice chairman of Montpelier's Republican party.

+He served as deputy state's attorney of Washington County; in late 1954 and early 1955, he served as acting state's attorney while the incumbent was traveling out of state.
 A civic activist, Peck's volunteer efforts included a term as president of Montpelier's chamber of commerce.

-In 1956 he was an unsuccessful candidate for the Republican nomination for the Vermont House of Representatives; during the 1957 session of the Vermont General Assembly, he was a draftsman on the legislature's staff.
-Later in 1957 Peck joined the office of the Vermont Attorney General as the attorney general's chief legal assistant, and he served until 1965.
+In 1956, he was an unsuccessful candidate for the Republican nomination for the Vermont House of Representatives; during the 1957 session of the Vermont General Assembly, he was a draftsman on the legislature's staff.

+Later in 1957, Peck joined the office of the Vermont Attorney General as the attorney general's chief legal assistant, and he served until 1965.
 Among his major responsibilities in this position was serving as chief counsel for the Vermont Agency of Transportation, ensuring that the planning and construction of Interstate Highways 89 and 91 complied with both state and federal laws.